 Breaking up was not what God meant to be the norm for humans.
 I am not saying breaking up is sinful; I am saying the effects – pain, grief, sorrow – are results of Genesis 3, when Adam and Eve ate the forbidden-fruit, disobeying God.
 Break-ups are a result of the Fall, which helps explain why they feel like death.

-It has not been easy to walk through my break-up, but it has been one of the means through which God has humbled me to trust and lean on him.
+It has not been easy to walk through my broken engagement, but it has been one of the means through which God has humbled me to trust and lean on him.

 Here are some things that I have learned from my experience: